 Watch for Changes in Bowel Habits

-Pancreatic cancer can cause changes in bowel habits, including diarrhea, constipation, or steatorrhea (fatty stools).
+Pancreatic cancer and nutrition can cause changes in bowel habits, including diarrhea, constipation, or steatorrhea (fatty stools).
 Keeping an eye on your digestion and discussing any changes with your doctor can help manage symptoms better.
 Adjusting your diet to include low-fat, easily digestible foods can reduce these symptoms.

 Stay Active